abinit/abinit/doc/tutorial/gwr_intro.md

 * Scalapack
 * Optmized FFT libraries (FFTW3 or MKL-DFTI)

+Discuss single and double precision version.
+Single-precision is the default

 ## Formalism

 The zero-temperature Green's function in the imaginary-time domain is given by: